 Linux development with C++ in Visual Studio

-- how to create a Linux C++ project,
+- How to create a MSBuild-based Linux C++ project,

-- what capabilities the Linux project system provides,
+- What capabilities the Linux project system provides, and

-- and how to use Visual Studio diagnostic tools to find and resolve issues.
+- How to use Visual Studio diagnostic tools to find and resolve issues.

 Install Workload for Linux development with C++

-Visual Studio 2017 introduces the C/C++ Linux Development workload.
+Visual Studio 2017 and 2019 include the C/C++ Linux Development workload.
 To install it, start the Visual Studio installer and choose to either install or modify an existing installation.
 Scroll to the bottom.
 Under the section “Other Toolsets” you will find Linux Development with C++.
 The workload installs in under 10 minutes.
+Learn more about installing the Linux development with C++ workload in our documentation.

-You will need a Linux machine, of course, or you can use the Windows Subsystem for Linux with Visual Studio.
-You can use any Linux distribution that has SSH, gdbserver, and a compiler installed.
-In your Linux environment, this is as easy as:
+You will need a Linux machine, or you can use the Windows Subsystem for Linux.
+You can use any Linux distribution that has SSH, gdb, rsync, zip, and a compiler (clang or GCC) installed.
+In a Debian-based Linux environment, this is as easy as:

 After you enter your information, Visual Studio manages the connection to your Linux system where builds are performed.
 If there are any problems, the build output points you directly to issues found in your code.